pandas-dev/pandas/doc/source/user_guide/io.rst

     json_normalize(data, max_level=1)

-The ignore_keys parameter allows you to ignore specific keys while normalizing.
+The use_key parameter allows you to include or exclude specific keys while normalizing.
-With ignore_keys=["Image"] the following snippet normalizes all keys except "Image".
+With use_key the following snippet normalizes all keys except "Image".

 .. ipython:: python